asynts/learn-zig/notes/0001_small-questions.md

 -   I don't like `anytype`.
     Concepts were added to C++ for a reason.

+    -   Can we use `comptime` functions to define constraints for type parameters?

 -   What should I use instead of `std.debug.print` when I want to handle errors?